 Notes on Highlights

 Every highlight you create in Web Highlights can carry a note.
+You can also create standalone page notes — thoughts about a page that aren't tied to any specific highlight, so you can capture impressions that no single phrase represents.
 Notes let you capture your own thoughts alongside the text you've highlighted — whether that's a quick reaction, a summary, a question to follow up on, or a connection to something else you've read.

 Adding a Note